Skip to main content

 What if an AI agent pays then exits before retrying the call?

-The payment is still valid; it just goes unused for whatever cache window you set (default 60 seconds on the middleware).
+The payment is still valid on-chain; it just goes unused.
 The agent's wallet shows a successful USDC transfer to your address.
-From the agent's perspective, it lost the USDC; from yours, you got paid for a call that never executed.
-This is rare in practice (the protocol-level retry happens immediately), but if you want to be defensive, you can implement an auto-refund for payments older than 24 hours with no matching authenticated call - we expose a refund API for this exact pattern.
+From the agent's perspective it lost the USDC; from yours, you got paid for a call that never executed.
+This is rare in practice (the x402 client retries immediately after paying), but if you want to be defensive you can track verified payments that never produced a completed call and send the USDC back yourself with payments.create, paying the original payer address.
+There is no separate refund endpoint - a refund is just a payment in the other direction.

 How do I version my API and price changes?

-The amount and reason passed to the decorator are per-route, so different routes can charge different prices.
-For versioning, the recommended pattern is to expose v2 endpoints alongside v1 with the new prices wired into the v2 decorator; clients see the new amount in their first 402 response and pay accordingly.
-Sudden price increases on stable routes are bad protocol citizenship; we recommend deprecating the old route and serving a 410 Gone with a Link header pointing to the new route at the new price.
+Each entry in the pricing table is per-route, so different routes can charge different prices.
+For versioning, the recommended pattern is to expose v2 endpoints alongside v1 with the new prices as new pricing-table entries; clients see the new amount in their first 402 response on the v2 route and pay accordingly.
+Sudden price increases on stable routes are bad protocol citizenship; we recommend deprecating the old route and serving a 410 Gone that points to the new route at the new price.

 What does observability look like - logs, metrics, alerts?